Science

 Why Scientists Should Care About Christianity

 The Christian story expands the impact and significance of science and its endeavours by providing a setting within which science has deep and prevailing meaning.
-As an act of love, God both allows for the world to demonstrate his created orderliness and yet continually upholds this order that sustains it.
+As an act of love, God both allows for the world to demonstrate his creativity and mystery and yet continually somehow upholds this order that sustains it.
 This broader story gives science the freedom to do what it does best: carefully investigate the way the world is, theorize how it came to be that way, and project the changes it will undergo.
 The Christian story provides a wider body of knowledge within which science and other complementary disciplines can be properly understood.
 While each academic discipline has its own set of limitations, they can together—when viewed in light of a biblical framework—provide a far more comprehensive response to a much broader range of questions.

 The Compatibility Between the Bible and Science